zlatkok/swos-port/docs/ida2asm.md

 # `ida2asm`

-`ida2asm` is a tool for converting pseudo-assembly output from IDA Pro into something that can actually be assembled without errors.
+`ida2asm` is a tool for converting pseudo-assembly output from IDA Pro into something that can actually be assembled/compiled without errors.

-Currently only possible output format is MASM x86, but having multiple output formats was an idea from the start so it was designed to be easily augmented.
+Even though it started as an assembler conversion tool it can now generate C++ output in addition to the basic MASM x86 format.
+Having multiple output formats was an idea from the start so it was designed to be easily augmented.

 Aside from conversion, second task is symbol manipulation (importing, exporting, removing, etc.).
 This is specified via a custom format input text file.

 ## Command-line parameters